What Happens During Residential Treatment?

 - Mental health care (dual diagnosis)

 - Dialectical behavioral therapy

 Cognitive Behavioral Therapy (CBT) is one of the most useful tools used in addiction treatment centers.
 CBT is typically conducted in individual therapy because it asks the patient to address specific and personal triggers that lead to substance abuse.
 Once these trigger moments are identified, the therapist will work to help the patient develop healthier responses to those triggers and defeat negative modes of thinking.
 In these one-on-one sessions, patients will be asked to open up and discuss some of their deepest insecurities, fears, and more.
 Although it may feel painful, the result is incredibly beneficial.

-Family therapy is an option that some residential treatment centers offer for those who need it.
-Addiction is often called a “family disease” because it is typically inherited genetically and fostered in an unhealthy or dysfunctional family environment.
-Addiction can infect family relationships in a multitude of ways, so family therapy is useful as its own form of therapy because it can address and help to resolve the numerous issues that are present within a family that may be contributing to an addiction.
+Family therapy is an option that some residential treatment centers offer.
+Addiction is often called a “family disease” because it is typically impacts and can be perpetuated by family members.
+Addiction can infect family relationships in a multitude of ways, so family therapy is useful as its own form of therapy because it can address and help resolve the numerous issues that are present within a family that may be contributing to an addiction.
 These issues include enabling and guilt.

 Meals & Activities

-It’s equally important to spend time socializing with other patients as it is to get tasty and quality meals.
+It’s equally as important to spend time socializing with other patients as it is to get tasty and quality meals.
 Breakfast, lunch, and dinner offer a chance for patients to fraternize and learn about one another outside of sessions.
-At Landmark Recovery, snacks are available to be requested at any time.
+At Landmark Recovery, snacks can be requested at any time.
 The meal schedule is as follows:

 - Breakfast: 7:00